 If your doctor is doing a biopsy (tissue removal) or removing fluid from an infected area in your cervical spine, they may use a CT scan of your neck as a guide during the procedure.

 A CT scan of the neck may be done along with other tests, such as MRI scans or X-rays.

 A regular X-ray directs a small amount of radiation into your body.
 Bones and soft tissue absorb radiation differently, so they show up in different colors on the X-ray film.
 Bones appear white.
 Soft tissues and organs appear grey, and air appears as a black area.

 A CT scan functions in a similar way, but instead of one flat image, many X-rays are taken in a spiral.
 This provides more detail and accuracy.

-Once you are inside the scanner, multiple X-ray beams move around your upper torso and neck in a circular motion, while electronic X-ray detectors measure the radiation your body absorbs.
+Once you’re inside the scanner, multiple X-ray beams move around your upper torso and neck in a circular motion while electronic X-ray detectors measure the radiation your body absorbs.
 A computer interprets that information to create separate images called slices.
 These are then combined to create a 3-D model of your cervical spine.

 A CT scan takes about 10 to 20 minutes.

 In some cases, you’ll need to have an injection of contrast dye.
 This will help your doctor to see certain areas in your body clearly.
 If your test requires dye, you’ll receive it through an intravenous line or through an injection near your spinal cord.
 A nurse will inject the dye before the test begins.